-The SEP also includes a procedure for external grievances that establishes methods to receive and register communications from external stakeholders.
+The SEP also includes a procedure for external grievances that establishes methods to receive and register communications from external stakeholders (Project Affected Persons and Interest based stakeholders).
 This includes:

 - A method to screen and assess the issues raised and determine how to address them; - A method to provide, track, and document responses, if any; and - A method to adjust the ESMS management program, as appropriate, in response to external grievances.